Spruce Street Community Garden

 - Call or email us to sign up for our gardener update emails and our volunteer newsletters.

-- Come on Wednesday evenings from 4 to 7, until October 17, when Bettylou Sandy will be in the Garden to answer any gardening or agricultural questions.
+- Come on Wednesday evenings from 4:30 PM to 7:30 PM, until Augest 21st, when Bettylou Sandy will be in the Garden to answer any gardening or agricultural questions.

 - Attend a gardening seminar or Learnshop at the garden and classrooms of the Resource Center at 153 Spruce Street, as found in the "Better Manchester Magazine".